5 Medical Professionals Who Use Twitter Effectively and What You Can Learn from Them

 Yet, in spite of Twitter’s huge potential, it can be difficult for physicians to justify taking time away from patient care to focus on social media.
 In the medical industry, it’s especially important for tweets to reach the most people possible in as little time as possible so that doctors can spend less time on marketing and more time on medicine.

-Learn how to most efficiently target patients on social media, and check out five of the most successful doctors on Twitter for some great inspiration and examples.
+Check out five of the most successful doctors on Twitter for some great inspiration and examples.

 1. Dr. Mehmet Oz